HubSpot/Singularity/Docs/reference/api.md

 ## Endpoints
 ### /api/deploys
 #### Overview
-Manages Singularity deploys for existing requests.
+Manages Singularity Deploys for existing requests

 #### **POST** `/api/deploys`

-Create a new deployment.
+Start a new deployment for a Request

 ###### Parameters